willfurnass/centos-7-abaqus-2017-singuarity/README.md

 ## Preparations

-1. Make sure you have Singularity 2.4.2 installed.
+1. Make sure you have Singularity installed.
-2. Symlink the `.iso` installer for Abaqus 2017 into a clone of this repository.
+2. Create a tar archive containing the AM_SIM_Abaqus_Extend.AllOS folder and symlink to it in this folder named abaqus.tar
+3. Create a folder to store the image in if you do not already have one.
-3. Ensure that the license server(s) listed in `assets/cae-UserIntentions_CODE.xml` (see `licenseServer1`/`licenseServer2`/`licenseServer3` in that file) are accessible i.e. if they are only reachable after bringing up a VPN connection, then bring that up now.
+4. Ensure that the license server(s) listed in `assets/cae-UserIntentions_CODE.xml` (see `flexServer1`/`flexServer2`/`flexServer3` in that file) are accessible i.e. if they are only reachable after bringing up a VPN connection, then bring that up now.
-4. If `/tmp` is 'small' (e.g. 'only' 16GB) then Singularity will run out of space when trying to build your Abaqus image, so you may want to create a directory somewhere else for Singularity to write temporary files to:
+5. If `/tmp` is 'small' (e.g. 'only' 16GB) then Singularity will run out of space when trying to build your Abaqus image, so you may want to create a directory somewhere else for Singularity to write temporary files to:

     ```bash